-Recently, because of something I wrote to a friend, I’ve been thinking about John Szarkowski‘s idea of photographs as either windows or mirrors.
+Recently I’ve been thinking about John Szarkowski‘s idea of photographs as either windows or mirrors.
 It’s interesting to think of one’s own work and the work of others through this lens (no pun intended), keeping in mind, as Szarkowski was careful to note, that it’s not a binary classification but “a continuous axis”.

 From a MOMA press release announcing their 1978 exhibition Mirrors and Windows: American Photography since 1960: